zeriontech/defi-sdk/docs/interacting.md

 ## Using InteractiveAdapter for interaction with different protocols

 Using interactive adapters is not encouraged.
+Interactive adapters should be used via interaction with the [Router](https://etherscan.io/address/0xB2BE281e8b11b47FeC825973fc8BB95332022A54){target=_blank} contract.

-We highly recommend using our Transaction Builder [API](https://transactions.zerion.io/docs#/){target="_blank"}.
+Overall, we highly recommend using our Transaction Builder [API](https://transactions.zerion.io/docs#/){target="_blank"}.

 ---
 ```solidity
 deposit(TokenAmount[] tokenAmounts, bytes data) payable returns (address[])
 ```